 Popular Patristics Series Volume 40

-Symeon the New Theologian was a Tenth-Century Greek monk and ascetic writer.
-Among his writings, his Hymns are inspiring poetry of timeless value, which challenge the reader to internalize Christian values, even to embrace the Christ event as an individual experience.
+Symeon the New Theologian was a 10th century Greek monk and ascetic writer.
+His Hymns are inspiring poetry of timeless value, which challenge the reader to internalize Christian values, even to embrace the Christ event as an individual experience.
 The Hymns are well suited for devotional reading, but they are not mere devotional tracts; they include time-honored Christian doctrine, made all the more meaningful by the beauty of its expression.